Adamancia Vault

 Block applications — App (macOS)

-The Mac app's Default group blocks applications instead of web pages.
-You pick from the apps installed on your Mac, and the system stops them from opening during the block.
+The Mac app's Default group pauses applications instead of web pages.
+Pick from the apps on your Mac, and they stay closed while the group is on.

 Why this is stronger